 Digital Health and Care Awards 2026

 Holyrood Connect’s annual Digital Health and Care Awards dinner returns for its 9th year to Edinburgh on 10th February 2026.
-It’s now time to make your nominations!

 Event Details

-Data Driven Innovation Award
+Data Driven Innovation and Collaboration Award

 Technology Enabled Independent Living Award